There Are Now Two Pushes to Treat Sickle Cell Disease With CRISPR

 Gene-editing offers great promise

-For Porteus, this IND is the culmination of decades of research into the genetic roots of Sickle Cell Disease.
+For Porteus, this IND is the culmination of decades of research into the genetic roots of SCD.
 Porteus was first inspired to go down this road during his medical training, when he was taken aback by the disconnect between how much scientists knew about Sickle Cell Disease and how little they could do to treat it.
 At the time, he could do little more than offer his patients opiates to treat the pain.

 »It's been close to a 25-year journey,« Porteus says.